nanoc/nanoc.app/content/doc/reference/config.md

 	  auto_prune: true
 	  exclude: [ '.git', '.hg', '.svn', 'CVS' ]

-When `auto_prune` is true, nanoc will automatically remove files not managed by nanoc from the output directory.
+When `auto_prune` is true, Nanoc will automatically remove files not managed by Nanoc from the output directory.

 The `exclude` option determines which files and directories you want to exclude from pruning.
 If you version your output directory, you should probably exclude VCS directories such as <span class="filename">.git</span> or <span class="filename">.hg</span>.